 The directory will be reviewed annually by the Kenora Rainy River District Human Services & Justice Coordinating Committee and amended as needed and disseminated to the network.

-If you would like to find out more information or want to connect with someone please click the button below.
+If you would like to find out more information or want to connect with someone please use the form below.

 To find additional contact information and directions to find us please click here.1 (807) 468-1838